 Asian Studies Research Guide

-This is a guide to the Asian Studies resources available to you at Augustana.
-It can help you get started on most research papers you write for the Asian Studies program.
+This is a guide to the Asian studies resources available to you at Augustana.
+It can help you get started on most research papers you write for the Asian studies program.

 Use reference resources to find background information before you begin your research in earnest.
 Not only will a reference article bring you up-to-speed on an unfamiliar topic, but many include bibliographies as well, which can give you a great place to start locating sources.

-Because Asian Studies encompasses so many different disciplines, it is impossible to identify a single section of the reference collection where you will find all of our books on Asian Studies.
+Because Asian studies encompasses so many different disciplines, it is impossible to identify a single section of the reference collection where you will find all of our books on Asian studies.
 Instead, use the blue Library of Congress handout (copies are available in the reference collection on 2nd floor) to identify which section might be relevant to your particular topic.

 Here are some electronic reference resources you may find useful:

-Online version of the Europa World Year Book, an excellent source of up-to-date information about every country on the globe.
+An excellent source of up-to-date information about every country on the globe.
 Each entry will include a basic profile of the country, plus information on recent history, government, politics and the economy, as well as statistical information.

 CQ Global Researcher